 Introduces study of aging with special emphasis on later stages of the life cycle.
 Includes theories of aging, historical and comparative settings, social policy, and future trends of aging.
-Lecture: 3 hours per week.
+Prerequisite or co- requisite ENG 111.
+Lecture 3 hours per week.